reddit/node-flags/README.md

   username: 'ajacksified',
 };

-// For ease of use, build a context-bound feet instance.
+// For ease of use, build a context-bound flags instance.
 (Alternatively, you
 // could call `feature.on(rule, context)` instead.)
 const featureContext = feature.withContext(userData);

-// Build your UI with a Feet context bound to userdata!
+// Build your UI with a Flags context bound to userdata!

 // false (loggedin is true, but the config wants false) if (featureContext.enabled('loggedoutSearch')) {